-The platform is steered and led by the federal minister for economic affairs and energy, Peter Altmaier, the federal minister of education and research, Anja Karliczek, and high-ranking representatives from industry, science and the trade unions.
+The platform is steered and led by the Federal Ministry for Economic Affairs and Climate Action as well as the Federal Ministry of Education and Research, and high-ranking representatives from industry, science and the trade unions.
 Experts from business, science, associations and the trade unions develop operational solutions together with representatives from various federal ministries in thematic working groups.

 The groups look at future-related issues in the areas of standardisation and norms, security of networked systems, legal frameworks, research, working arrangements and business models.
 The steering committee, which includes business representatives, develops a strategy for the technical implementation of the working groups’ findings.
 Through international cooperation, the Platform Industrie 4.0 contributes its findings to global discourse and promotes standardization as well as the cross-border exchange for digitization in production.